 The Cheese Army

-At some point back in Ottawa (by then, Andrei had moved there), Andrei acquired a new acoustic guitar, and essentially abandoned his old one.
+At some point back in Ottawa (by then, Andrei had moved there), Andrei acquired a new acoustic guitar, and essentially his old one.
 I still have it.
 I’ve written almost every song for Isotopia, the Subtitles, Team Leader on it.
 Even some Integer & CWWT tracks got their start on that old six-string.

 When John Holt and I began writing songs together, we had no way of recording demos.
 For Andrei, that just wouldn’t do.
 He immediately lent us his four-track recorder.
 On another occasion, he lent me a rack of his electronic music gear to try for a few weeks.
 So, he bore another key character trait: generosity – whether with his possessions or his time.